hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

 + Mechanism to compress the count vector
   + deep autoencoder architecture
     + compressing 2000 word counts $\to$ 10 real numbers
-    + reconstructing the 10 numbers back to the 2000 words
+    + reconstructing the 2000 words w/ the 10 numbers
   + training the neural network to reproduce its input vector as its output
   + forcing the net to compress as much information as possible into the 10 numbers in the central bottleneck
   + comparing documents w/ these 10 numbers